Back to Colorado

 Lost

-Plain English: The amendment adds a requirement for the Colorado Bureau of Investigation to study whether three-dimensionally printed firearms are responsible for a measurable percentage of gun crimes in Colorado by December 31, 2026.
+Plain English: This amendment adds a requirement for the Colorado Bureau of Investigation to study if 3D-printed guns are linked to gun crimes before the new laws take effect.

 H.004